 \citet{Haipeng-dynamicRegret-colt18,Haipeng-dynamicRegret-19} design oracle-efficient algorithms with data-dependent bounds on dynamic regret (see the discussion of dynamic regret in Section~\ref{adv:sec-further}).
 The regret bounds are in terms of the number of switches $S$ and the total variation $V$, where $S$ and $V$ could be unknown, matching the regret rates (in terms of $S,V,T$) for the non-contextual case.

 Classification oracles tend to be implemented via heuristics in practice \citep{monster-icml14,semi-CB-nips16}, since the corresponding classification problems are NP-hard for all/most policy classes that one would consider.
 However, the results on oracle-based contextual bandit algorithms (except for the $\eps$-greedy-based approach) do not immediately extend to approximate classification oracles.
-Moreover, the oracle's performance in practice does not necessarily carry over to its performance inside a contextual bandit algorithm, as the latter calls the oracle on carefully constructed artificial problem instances.
+Moreover, the oracle's performance in practice does not necessarily carry over to its performance inside a contextual bandit algorithm, as the latter typically calls the oracle on carefully constructed artificial problem instances.

 \xhdr{Contextual bandits with realizability.} Instead of a linear model, one could posit a more abstract assumption of \emph{realizability}: that the expected rewards can be predicted perfectly by some function $\mX\times\mA \to [0,1]$, called \emph{regressor}, from a given class $\mF$ of regressors.
 This assumption leads to improved performance, in a strong provable sense, even though the worst-case regret bounds cannot be improved \citep{RegressorElim-aistats12}.
 One could further assume the existence of a \emph{regression oracle} for $\mF$: a computationally efficient algorithm which finds the best regressor in $\mF$ for a given dataset.
 A contextual bandit algorithm can use such oracle as a subroutine, similarly to using a classification oracle for a given policy class \citep{regressionCB-icml18,regressionCB-icml20,regressionCB-bypassing}.
 Compared to classification oracles, regression oracles tend to be computationally efficient without any assumptions, both in theory and in practice.

 \xhdr{Offline learning.} ``Offline" learning from contextual bandit data is a well-established approach initiated in \citet{Langford-wsdm11}, and further developed in subsequent work, \citep[\eg][]{Dudik-uai12,DR-StatScience14,Adith-jmlr15,Adith-PolicyEval-nips17}.
 In particular, \citet{DR-StatScience14} develops \emph{doubly-robust} estimators which, essentially, combine the benefits of IPS and model-based approaches; \citet{Dudik-uai12} consider non-stationary policies (\ie algorithms); \citet{Adith-PolicyEval-nips17} consider policies for ``combinatorial" actions, where each action is a slate of ``atoms".